-- Mark As Alarm To mark as a real alarm without leaving comments. - Mark as False Alarm To mark as a false alarm without leaving comments. - Mark as Real Actionable To mark as Actionable. - View Alarm Details -To add comments to the alarm. - Highlight New Alarm To automatically select new alarms when raised and switch cameras and show the alarm image in the main view. - 3.
+- Mark As Alarm To mark as a real alarm. - Mark as False Alarm To mark as a false alarm. - Mark as Real Actionable To mark as a real alarm that requires action, for example, security staff should investigate the alarm. - View Alarm Details -To add comments to the alarm. - Highlight New Alarm To automatically select new alarms when raised and switch cameras and show the alarm image in the main view. - 3.
 Click Save when finished.